 Waiting Period: 3 days.
 Sundays and holidays are included in the three days, but the day the application is made is not.
 For example, if you apply on Friday, your license will be issued on or after Monday.
 Check with your town clerk to determine whether you must pick it up in person, or if it can be mailed.

-• Obtaining a Waiver of the Waiting Period: Yes.
+Obtaining a Waiver of the Waiting Period: Yes.
 According to MGL Ch.
-207:30, if both parties are residents, or non-residents, or one of each, and they need to dispense with the three days, they may do so by applying to the judge of a probate or district court to have the license issued without delay, after filing intentions with the clerk.
-Under extraordinary or emergency circumstances, such as if the death of either party is imminent or the female is nearing the end of her pregnancy, an authorized request by a minister or clergyperson or an attending physician shall suffice and the clerk can issue the certificate without delay.
+27:30, if both parties are residents, or non-residents, or one of each, and they need to dispense with the three days, they may do so by applying to the judge of a probate or district court to have the license issued without delay, after filing intentions with the clerk.
+Under extraordinary or emergency circumstances, such as if the death of either party is imminent, an authorized request by a minister or clergy person or an attending physician shall suffice and the clerk can issue the certificate without delay.

-In Milton the fee for issuance of a marriage license and completing the marriage intentions is $60.00, but varies from town to town.
+In Milton, the fee for issuance of a marriage license and completing the marriage intentions is $60, but varies from town to town.